MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Parameters

 * Name (string) - Optional.
-The filename of the video recording to download.
+The filename of the video to download.
 If not supplied, defaults to `misty_video`.
 * Base64 (boolean) - Optional.
 Sending a request with `true` returns the video data as a Base64-encoded string.
 Sending a request with `false` downloads the video file to your REST client.
 Defaults to `false`.

 ```json